ayushabrol13/UNIX-Client-Server-Socket-Programming/README.md

 - The Server2.c file is a multi process server that can handle multiple clients at a time.

 - In the Server2.c we executed multiple fork() calls to create multiple processes without going towards multi-threading.

+## Sample Run

+### The Client

+The Client code is first compiled.
+The server runs on port 5555 in another terminal.
+The client program is then given the IP (localhost 127.0.0.1 in this case) and port (5555) as command line inputs.
+Sample runs of the client goes as follows.

+        $ gcc client.c -o client
+        $ ./client 127.0.0.1 5555

+Connected to server

+Please enter the message to the server: 2 + 4

+Server replied: 6

+Please enter the message to the server: 3 \* 3

+Server replied: 9

+...

+...

+### The Server

+The sample run of the server is as follows.

+        $ gcc server1.c -o server1
+        $ ./server1 5555

+Connected with client socket number 4

+Client socket 4 sent message: 2 + 4

+Sending reply: 6

+Client socket 4 sent message: 3 \* 3

+Sending reply: 9

+...

+...